Freezerburns: Cancellation

 On August 31, 2014, Ng published his review of Kid Cuisine's How to Train Your Dragon Chicken Nuggets.
-In the middle of the video, Ng appears to be fed up with the quality of the meal and abruptly walks off camera declaring he was quitting the show.
+In the middle of the video, Ng appears to be fed up with the quality of the meal and abruptly walks off camera, declaring he was quitting the show.

 Many critics and fans have accused Ng of staging this ending.
-In an interview with Adweek, Ng explained ending the show was in the works but the timing was spontaneous, "I reviewed this particular Kid Cuisine meal and I just got very angry during the review.
+In an interview with Adweek, Ng explained ending the show was in the works, but the timing was spontaneous, "I reviewed this particular Kid Cuisine meal and I just got very angry during the review.
 It is geared at kids, and it just isn't anything I would serve to them.
 It was also a meal that has a commercial tie-in with the How to Train Your Dragon 2 movie, and the commercialization of the meal made me upset.
-I record every episode in one take and it just happened.
+I record every episode in one take, and it just happened.
 So it wasn't staged, but there was certainly a buildup to this moment."

 Additional coverage pointed to the unhealthiness of frozen food and applauded Ng for taking a stand against processed foods.
 In an interview with Inside Edition, Ng revealed he had been in contact with representatives from ConAgra, the manufacturer of the Kid Cuisine frozen food line.

-In an interview with CBS This Morning, Ng revealed that the popularity of his final episode caught him by surprise.
+In an interview with CBS This Morning, Ng revealed that even though across all video channels, he was receiving upwards of 200,000 views per episode, the popularity of his final episode caught him by surprise.